 The City of Costa Mesa does not have a quantitative threshold that applies to noise levels at active construction sites.
 To evaluate whether the proposed project would generate potentially significant temporary construction noise levels at off-site sensitive receiver locations, a construction-related noise level threshold was utilized from the Occupational Noise Exposure prepared by the National Institute for Occupational Safety and Health (NIOSH).
 As a division of the U.S. Department of Health and Human Services, NIOSH identifies a noise level threshold based on the duration of exposure to the source.
 The construction-related noise level threshold starts at 85 dBA for more than eight hours per day, and for every 3-dBA increase, the exposure time is cut in half.
-For the purposes of this analysis, the lowest, most conservative construction noise level threshold of 85 dBA L{eq} was used as an acceptable threshold for construction noise at the nearby sensitive receiver locations.
-Since this construction-related noise level threshold of 85 dBA L{eq} noise levels.
-Therefore, the noise level threshold of 85 dBA L{eq} over a period of eight hours or more is used to evaluate the potential project-related construction noise level impacts at the nearby sensitive receiver locations.
+For the purposes of this analysis, the lowest, most conservative construction noise level threshold of 85 dBA Leq was used as an acceptable threshold for construction noise at the nearby sensitive receiver locations.
+Since this construction-related noise level threshold represents the energy average of the noise source over a given time, they are expressed as Leq noise levels.
+Therefore, the noise level threshold of 85 dBA Leq over a period of eight hours or more is used to evaluate the potential project-related construction noise level impacts at the nearby sensitive receiver locations.
 Noise levels from construction equipment and activities were modeled using the Federal Highway Administration's Roadway Construction Noise Model (RCNM).